Dynamic Game Semantics: Introduction

 \subsection{Dynamic Games and Strategies}

-From these observations, a promising solution would be to define a \emph{dynamic} variant of games and strategies, in which ``intermediate moves'' are not a priori hidden, representing intensionality of computation, and also the \emph{hiding operations} $\mathcal{H}$ on these dynamic games and strategies that hide ``intermediate moves'' in a step-by-step fashion, interpreting the dynamic process of reduction.
+From these observations, we have obtained a promising solution: to define a variant of games and strategies, in which `intermediate moves' are not a priori `hidden', representing intensionality of logic and computation, and the \emph{hiding operations} $\mathcal{H}$ on the games and strategies that `hide intermediate moves' in a step-by-step fashion, interpreting dynamics of logic and computation.
+Let us call such a variant of games (resp. strategies) \emph{\bfseries dynamic games} (resp. \emph{\bfseries dynamic strategies}).

-In doing so, we shall try to develop additional structures and axioms that are \emph{conceptually natural} and \emph{mathematically elegant}.
-This is in order to inherit the natural and intuitive nature of existing game semantics so that the resulting interpretation would be insightful, convincing and useful.
-Also, mathematics often leads us to a ``correct'' formulation: If a definition gives rise to neat mathematical structures, then it is likely to succeed in capturing the essence of concepts and phenomena of concern and subsume various instances.
-In fact, dynamic games and strategies are a natural generalization of existing games and strategies, and they satisfy various algebraic laws so that they form a \emph{cartesian closed bicategory (CCB)} \cite{ouaknine1997two} $\mathcal{DG}$, in which 0- (resp.
-1-) cells are a certain kind of dynamic games (resp. strategies) and 2-cells correspond to the \emph{extensional equivalence} between 1-cells, and $\mathcal{H}$ induces the \emph{hiding functor} $\mathcal{H}^\omega : \mathcal{DG} \to \mathcal{MG}$, where $\mathcal{MG}$ is the cartesian closed category (CCC) of an existing variant of games and strategies, and it can be seen as an ``extensionally collapsed'' $\mathcal{DG}$ (for the present work, it suffices to know that a CCB is a generalized CCC in the sense that the axioms are required to hold only \emph{up to 2-cell isomorphisms}).
+In doing so, we shall develop mathematical structures that are conceptually natural and mathematically elegant.
+This effort is to inherit the natural, intuitive nature of conventional game semantics so that the resulting interpretation would be insightful, convincing and useful.
+Also, mathematics often leads to a `correct' formulation: If a definition gives rise to neat mathematical structures, then it is likely to succeed in capturing the essence of concepts and phenomena of concern, and subsume various instances (n.b., recall that our aim is to establish \emph{mathematics} of senses).
+In fact, dynamic games and strategies are a natural generalization of conventional games and strategies, and they satisfy beautiful algebraic laws; as a consequence, they form a \emph{cartesian closed bicategory (CCB)} in the sense of \cite{ouaknine1997two}\footnote{N.b., for the present work, it suffices to know that a CCB is a generalized CCC in the sense that the equational axioms of CCCs are required to hold only \emph{up to 2-cell isomorphisms}.} $\mathcal{LDG}$ (Definition~\ref{DefCCBoCCDG}), in which 0- (resp.
+1-) cells are certain dynamic games (resp. dynamic strategies), and 2-cells are the \emph{extensional equivalence} between 1-cells; the countably-infinite iteration of the hiding operations $\mathcal{H}$ on dynamic games and strategies induces the 2-functor $\mathcal{H}^\omega : \mathcal{LDG} \to \mathcal{LMG}$, where the CCC $\mathcal{LMG}$ of conventional games and strategies can be seen as an `extensionally collapsed' $\mathcal{LDG}$.